dmis-lab/BioLAMA/README.md

 Can Language Models be Biomedical Knowledge Bases?
 (Sung et al., 2021)]() for more details.

 #### * The dataset for the BioLAMA probe is available at [data.tar.gz](https://drive.google.com/file/d/1pGISF2JI0dYx5Gmhb_PyuXj6FeorbeaX/view?usp=sharing)<br>
-#### * BioLAMA(UMLS) is not provided due to the license.
-For those who want to probe LMs using triples of UMLS, we provide the pre-processing scripts for UMLS.
-Please follow [instruction](preprocessing/README.md).

 ## Demo
 We provide the CLI demo for manual prompts.
 When a subject is "flu" and you want to probe its symptoms from an LM, the input should be like "Flu has symptom such as \[Y\].".
 Before running the demo, please install resources following [Installation](#installation).